PotatoSlop/Nob/README.md

   The limitations of the included 330Ω and 10kΩ resistors proved to be inconvenient given the relatively poor quality of the included 16x2 LCD display with the SparkFun kit: The contrast control (Pin3) required a very specific resistance to "optimize" visibility of the backlight and rendered pixels.

   Typically, this is done through a potentiometer to fine tune the contrast levels through an analog input (as suggested by the included documentation).
 However, to avoid sourcing any additional parts for this basic drafting phase, I only had access to a single potentiometer which was being occupied as the actual rotary encoder for the volume dial.
-As a work around, a constant resistance was provided to the pin using a series of 330Ω and 10kΩ resistors to create an equivalent resistance of ~620Ω, which produced a reasonably usable result.
+As a work around, a constant resistance was provided to the pin using a series of 330 Ω and 10 kΩ resistors to create an equivalent resistance of ~610 Ω, which produced a reasonably usable result.

 ![Overview of the breadboard prototype](https://github.com/PotatoSlop/Nob/blob/main/docs/images/Circuit%20TinkerCAD.jpg)